Slip-flow theory for thermo-osmosis based on a kinetic model with near-wall potential: Formulation

 We investigate the steady gas flow under the following assumptions. (i) The gas behavior is described by the BGK model of the Boltzmann equation \cite{Bhatnagar1954,Welander1954}. (ii) Gas molecules undergo diffuse reflection \cite{Sone2007} at the boundaries, i.e., at the surfaces of the plates.
 Specifically, molecules impinging on a boundary are reflected according to the half-range Maxwellian distribution with velocity $v_{\w i}^\pm$ and temperature $T_\w^\pm$ together with the condition that there is no net mass flux across the boundary. (iii) The magnitudes of the velocity and temperature gradient of the plates are small [see Eqs.~\eqref{eq:cv} and \eqref{eq:cT}], allowing for linearization of the system around a local equilibrium state defined by setting $c_v^\pm=c_T^\pm=0$.
 In the absence of interaction potential (that is, when $\delta =0$ or $U=0$), the problem is formally reduced to a classical two-surface problem of a rarefied gas.
+Therefore, without the potential, the slip-flow theory developed here becomes identical with the one described in the literature (e.g.~Ref.~\cite{Sone2007}).
 In this study, we are interested in the effect of a finite interaction potential characterized by $\delta(>0)$, representing long-range fluid-solid interaction, in the fluid-dynamic limit ($\Kn\ll 1$).